-Serious crash on Kaipara Coast Highway at Wellsford
+One dead after serious crash on Kaipara Coast Highway at Wellsford

-Two people have been injured, one seriously, in a car crash on the Kaipara Coast Highway at Wellsford.
+A motorist has died and two others have been injured after a car crash on the Kaipara Coast Highway at Wellsford.

-The two-vehicle smash was reported just after 5pm, a police spokeswoman said.

-"The highway is closed due to the crash and diversion are in place at Port Albert Rd and Tauhoa Rd."

-One person with serious injuries has been taken to Auckland City Hospital by helicopter, a St John spokesman said.
+One person with serious injuries has been taken by helicopter to Auckland City Hospital, a St John spokeswoman said.

 Another person with minor injuries has been taken to North Shore Hospital by ambulance.